nexcess/nexcess-api-docs/Clouds.md

 ]
 ```

 The above payload is one of the entries returned.
-The `id` is the number you will use in `cloud_id` when making calls to [cloud-account](CloudAccount.md).
+The `id` is the value you will pass in as `cloud_id` when making calls to [cloud-account](CloudAccount.md).